girip11/python_learning/python3_absolute_beginners/chapter_11_2_packages.md

 ### Absolute Imports

-* When the project's root folder is available in `PYTHONPATH`, absolute import contains the absolute path to the module from the project's root folder.
+* When the project's root folder is available in `PYTHONPATH`, absolute import contains the absolute path to the module starting from the project's root folder.

 * Absolute import usage is recommended.

 **NOTE**: Any python package inside the project's root folder can be found from the `PYTHONPATH`.
-So teh absolute import statement starts with direct child directories of the project's root directory(given the project root is in `PYTHONPATH`).
+So the absolute import statement starts with direct child directories of the project's root directory(given the project root is in `PYTHONPATH`).

 ```Python
 # ProjectRoot/